innovate-invent/innovate-invent.github.io/_projects/btsurround.md

 TODO `pactl set-port-latency-offset`

 ## Conclusion
 This appears to work as intended.
 This is not a replacement for an engineered home theater system, but it accomplishes the goal given the constraints.
 I intend to look into adding a subwoofer channel and possibly use the laptop speakers as a center channel.
+Additional speakers can be added if a more complex deployment is desired.
+The next step is to source software that allows dynamically creating a 3D audio environment without having to pull in an entire game engine.